 Finding a prom dress in a plethora of websites and stores can be completely overwhelming as you search through thousands of dresses from around the world.
 Don’t go for a dress just because it’s popular or looks good on the model; ensure the color, cut and style looks and feels good on YOU!
 You are special and unique and want to highlight all of your best features.

-First Thing is First… Set a Budget!
+First Things First… Set a Budget!

 It’s easier to narrow designers, stores and dress options.
 Once you have a price point, it’s easier not to get your hopes up on the dress that is perfect for you.

 Add up all the money you’ve saved, see if there are any contributions from the parents, and stick to that.
-Remember, besides your prom dress, you’re probably also going to need to buy shoes, possibly undergarments, and possibly even chip in for your ticket.
+Remember, besides your prom dress, you’re probably also going to need to buy shoes, flowers, possibly undergarments, and possibly even chip in for your ticket.

 Use Faviana’s store locator by simply typing in your zip code to find a retailer closest to you.